The Voice (American TV series) season 24: Playoffs

 The fourth stage of the show, the playoffs, aired from November 21 through November 28, 2023, comprising episodes eighteen through twenty.
 The round was preceded by a recap episode titled "The Road To Playoffs".

 New to season 24 is the Super Save, which saw the return of eliminated contestants Azán, Ms. Monét, Julia Roome, and Lennon VanderDoes as recipients for Team Legend, Team Reba, Team Niall, and Team Gwen, respectively.

 The top 24 artists perform for the coaches with a song of their choosing.
 At the end of the round, each coach selects three of their artists to advance, creating a total of 12 artists advancing to the live shows.

 Like season 6, season 13, and the previous season, the playoffs were not contested live.
 They were prerecorded and taped at the same stage as the prior three rounds, hence the lack of an interactive viewer voting component or a subsequent results episode.

-In episode 19, Tom Nitti from Team Reba withdrew from the show due to undisclosed personal reasons; leaving the remaining five members to perform on the episode.
+In episode 19, Tom Nitti from Team Reba withdrew from the show due to undisclosed personal reasons; this left the remaining five members of Reba's team to perform on the episode.